Rodrigo Lara Bonilla

-Rodrigo Lara Bonilla (Rodrigo Lara Bonilla; August 11, 1946 – April 30, 1984) was a Colombian lawyer and politician, who served as Minister of Justice under President Belisario Betancur, and was assassinated by orders of Pablo Escobar because of his work as Minister in prosecuting cocaine traffickers mainly belonging to the Medellín Cartel.
+Rodrigo Lara Bonilla (11 August 1946 – 30 April 1984) was a Colombian lawyer and politician, who served as Minister of Justice under President Belisario Betancur, and was assassinated on the orders of drug lord Pablo Escobar because of his work as minister in prosecuting cocaine traffickers mainly belonging to the Medellín Cartel.

-Lara's death led to Escobar's indictment for murder, which would be the beginning of his eventual downfall.
+Lara's death led to Escobar's indictment for murder, which was the beginning of his eventual downfall.

 Beginnings

 Born in Neiva, capital of the department of Huila, Lara studied law at the Universidad Externado de Colombia.
 Years later he joined the Liberal Revolutionary Movement party, founded and led by former Liberal president Alfonso López Michelsen.
 In 1969, when he was only 23 years old, Lara was appointed mayor of his hometown.